sidewayss/html-elements/README.md

 &ZeroWidthSpace;

 ## `input-num`
-Based on an informal survey and my own repeated frustrations, I came to the conculsion that `<input type="number"/>` isn't just ["the worst HTML input"](https://www.google.com/search?q=the+worst+html+input), it's a total waste of time.
+Based on an informal survey and my own repeated frustrations, I came to the conculsion that `<input type="number"/>` isn't just [the worst HTML input](https://www.google.com/search?q=the+worst+html+input), it's a total waste of time.
 I needed an alternative.
 I spent over a decade programming for finance executives and financial analysts, so I spent a lot of time in Excel.
 Regardless of the brand, spreadsheets all use the same, well-established paradigm for inputting and displaying numbers.
 I decided to create a custom element that imitates a spreadsheet, while maintaining consistency with the default `<input type="number"/>` as implemented by the major browsers.

 ### Features
+Spreadsheet emulation:
+- It stores an underlying `Number` separate from the formatted display, which is a `String` that includes non-numeric characters.
+Inputting via keyboard reveals the underlying, unformatted value.
+- Keyboard input requires user confirmation via the `Enter` key or `OK` button.
+The user can cancel the input via the `Esc` key, the `Cancel` button, or by setting the focus elsewhere.
+Cancelling reverts to the previous value.
+- Spreadsheets have their own number formatting lingo. `input-num` uses [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), which is wrapped up in [locales](https://en.wikipedia.org/wiki/Locale_(computer_software)). `data-digits`,  `data-units`, `data-locale`, `data-currency`, `data-accounting`, and `data-notation` attributes are currently available.
+I have not implemented any of the `Intl.NumberFormat` rounding options yet.
+- Optional (default is on) right-alignment of numbers.
+If you want to view a group of numbers in a vertical list, right-alignment is essential.
+Financials require it.
+Spreadsheets right-align the display and input of numbers.

 `<input type="number"/>` emulation:
 - The `max` and `min` attributes prevent committing a value outside their range.
 - Spinner buttons appear on hover (though not while inputting via keyboard).